cuyu/cuyu.github.io/about.md

 ### About this site

-This site is developed based on `Jekyll 3`.
+This site is developed based on `Jekyll 3` and powered by [lanyon](http://lanyon.getpoole.com/).
 Here are some plugins and third-party services I used:

 - `rouge` — A Jekyll plugin to display code blocks with colours
 - `jekyll-paginate` — A Jekyll plugin to display articles with multiple pages conveniently